 Abatement still applies and can increase or decrease if your fees are re-negotiated.

 However, the calculation is slightly different.
 Your pension is deducted from your old pay to produce your earnings margin.
-This is the amount you may earn in fees in any 12 month period.
+This is the amount you may earn in fees in any 12-month period.
 For any fees you earn above the earnings margin, your pension or ACP is reduced by a corresponding amount.

 If you took compulsory early severance, were under the age of 40 and were serving in a mobile grade on 1 April 1987, you will have had a reserved right to a top up payment.
 This lump sum was equivalent to the benefits you would have received under previous early retirement provisions.